MEE Subjects | Key Topics, Frequencies, and Expert Strategies

 • Different stages of a lawsuit: pleadings, discovery, trial procedures, and post-trial motions

-• Federal-state relations and conflicts, like those involving the Full Faith Credit Clause and the Erie Doctrine
+• Federal-state relations and conflicts involving the Full Faith Credit Clause and the Erie Doctrine

 Conflict of Laws

-Conflict of Laws, also known as Private International Law, is not evaluated independently in the US.
-It involves cases where the laws of different jurisdictions intersect, including determining which jurisdiction’s laws apply to a case involving cross-border elements.
-Key topics include:
+Conflict of Laws, also known as Private International Law, involves cases where the laws of different jurisdictions intersect, including determining which jurisdiction’s laws apply to a case involving cross-border elements.
+The subject typically appears alongside family law, torts, and contracts, especially where these issues cross state or national boundaries.

 • Domicile